irods/irods/docs/manual/architecture.md

 irods@hostname:~/ $ iadmin mkresc compResc compound '' auto_repl=off
 ~~~

-When auto-replication is turned off, it may be necessary to replicate on command.
-For this, there is a [microservice that is part of the irods/contrib repository named msisync_to_archive](https://github.com/irods/contrib/tree/master/microservices/administration/msisync_to_archive) which will sync (replicate) a particular logical path to a physical path on the child archive resource of a compound resource.
+When auto-replication is turned off, it may be necessary to replicate on demand.
+For this scenario, there is a microservice named `msisync_to_archive()` which will sync (replicate) a data object from the child cache to the child archive of a compound resource.
+This creates a new replica within iRODS of the synchronized data object.

 Getting files from the compound resource will behave in a similar way as iRODS 3.x.
 By default, the replica from the cache resource will always be returned.
 If the cache resource does not have a copy, then a replica is created on the cache resource before being returned.